opiter09/Fossil-Fighters-Champions-Randomizer/README.md

   been replaced with the fossils for whoever replaces Tricera.
 It's okay, though, the starters are still available in Hot Spring Heights
 - Because I don't speak Japanese, the text editing part is ignored when randomizing Japanese ROMs.
 Therefore, in that case you will also have to consult the file "newStarters.txt".
-Also, the names there are in English, gomen'nasai
+I was, however, able to make the names in there be Japanese if your ROM is, so that's nice
 - As a further FFC-specific Japanese support problem, the anti-piracy fix I apply was made for the American ROM.
 Therefore, there is a good chance that a randomized Japanese ROM will freeze at the Rupert/Todd tutorial while playing on TwilightMenu++.
 If this comes up, you should be